RNA-FRETools/MASH-FRET/docs/trace-processing/panels/panel-find-states.md

 For FRET transitions, the algorithm looks for transitions detected in donor and acceptor state trajectories that occurs less than a certain number of frame away.
 For stoichiometry transitions, intensity state trajectories are first summed over all channels and (1) over the emitter's specific excitation, and (2) over all laser illumination, prior looking for shared transitions.

-The tolerance frame gap between donor and acceptor, or emitter's sum and overall sum, transitions is set in **(a)**.
+The maximum frame gap between donor and acceptor transitions or emitter's sum and overall sum transitions, is set in **(a)** for FRET or stoichiometry data respectively.

 ---